 E.D.
 NUMBER: Your ED number will be given to you by your supervisor and should be written on each questionnaire that you complete.
 The number will not vary within any one enumeration district.
 To complete, write the ED number in the boxes provided and shade the corresponding bubbles below.
 Important - each column must have only one number shaded.
-Where the number has fewer characters than is required only complete the actual number in the appropriate columns.
+Where the number has fewer characters than is required, simply add leading zeros.